PointMaster-POS/server/README.md

  <p>To rebuild the services if you make changes, use:</p>
  <pre><code>docker-compose up --build</code></pre>

- <h2 id="contributing">Contributing</h2>
- <p>Contributions to the Smart POS project are welcome.
-Please open an issue or submit a pull request to improve the setup or functionality.</p>

  <h2 id="license">License</h2>
  <p>This project is licensed under the MIT License.
 See the <a href="LICENSE">LICENSE</a> file for details.</p>